bjorndonald/interactive_pdf_viewer/README.md

 ## Requirements

-- iOS 11.0 or later
+- iOS 13.0 or later
 - Flutter 2.0.0 or later
+- Dart SDK 2.17.0 or later

-## Limitations
+## Known Limitations

 - Currently only supports iOS devices
-- Requires iOS 11.0 or later due to PDFKit dependency
+- Requires iOS 13.0 or later due to PDFKit and SF Symbols dependency
+- Text highlighting covers entire lines rather than individual text
-- Text extraction is limited to the currently visible content
+- Text position information is approximated
+- Native text selection features are not available

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.